Orelevi/PayPal_Home_assignment/README.md

 # PayPal_Home_assignment
-ןn

 This project is a simple web application that provides metadata information about books when given their ISBN number.
 It consists of three components:

-Server A: Responsible for processing 60% of the incoming requests.
+1. **Server A:** Responsible for processing 60% of the incoming requests.
-Server B: Responsible for processing 40% of the incoming requests.
+2. **Server B:** Responsible for processing 40% of the incoming requests.
-Nginx: Orchestrates the requests, directing them to either Server A or Server B.
+3. **Nginx:** Orchestrates the requests, directing them to either Server A or Server B.

 Getting Started
 Follow these steps to run the application on your local machine: